🇧🇪

 🍺

 Many well-known Belgian ales are vegan-friendly, but fining practices vary by brewery and batch.
-Lambics and gueuzes — spontaneously fermented beers from the Senne Valley — are typically unfined by their natural process and are generally vegan-friendly, though this is not universal.
-For filtered ales and golden ales at café-bar draught taps, check Barnivore before ordering.
+Lambics and gueuzes, the spontaneously fermented beers from the Senne Valley, are typically unfined by their natural process and are generally vegan-friendly, though not universally.
+For filtered ales and golden ales at cafe-bar draught taps, check Barnivore before ordering.
 Trappist ales vary between monasteries: verify each individually rather than assuming the category is safe.

 04